 A student may design a special major, known as an Interdisciplinary Major to meet academic goals or objectives not met by the approved majors.
-This major must include courses from two or three academic areas with a minimum of 18 semester hours in each of which eight must be upper-division.
+This major must include courses from two or three academic areas with a minimum of 18 semester hours in each of which a minimum of nine must be upper-division in each area of study.
 A minimum of 20 upper-division semester hours are required in the Interdisciplinary Major.
 The areas are to be selected with the approval of the academic advisors of each area and must be drawn from the undergraduate majors or minors offered by Corban University.
 Students interested in designing an Interdisciplinary Major must write a rationale for their selection of areas that will show how the major meets reasonable academic and vocational objectives.
 The proposal must be approved by the division chair of each academic discipline and the Registrar.